- September 13, 2018

 - Wells Fargo Advisors

-The Wolper Law Firm is currently investigating claims against Bryan Musso, a Financial Advisor at Wells Fargo in New Orleans.
+The Wolper Law Firm, P.A. is currently investigating claims against Bryan Musso, a Financial Advisor at Wells Fargo in New Orleans.
 Bryan Musso has been in the securities industry since 1993 and previously worked at Morgan Stanley.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on December 7, 2017, a customer filed a complaint against Bryan Musso, alleging unsuitable investment recommendations regarding oil and gas investments.
 Alleged damages are unspecified and the matter remains pending.

 This is not Bryan Musso’s first customer complaint.
 Five other customers have filed complaints against Bryan Musso over the years, alleging various sales practice violations, including the following: